blitheringusual/Tesla-Follow-car-concept/README.md

 📄 **[Simplified Pursuit-Evasion Model: A Mathematical Approach for Research and Education](https://example.com/link-to-your-paper)**
 (Replace the link with the actual link to your paper.)

----

-Feel free to customize this introduction to better fit your style or add any additional details about your project.
-Good luck with your GitHub post! 🎉